Skip to main content

 The second part of a Warrant are the throttle commands to control the train as it traverses the route.
-These commands are recorded automatically by running a train over the route in "Learn Mode" or are generated automatically as an "NXWarrant".
+These commands are recorded automatically by running a train over the route in "Learn Mode" or are generated automatically as an "NX Warrant".
 The script commands contain the elapsed time between commands.
 Playback will duplicate this timing.
-However when a warrant is run with a different engine or a different consist, or even the same train depending whether the motor is hot or cold, this timing may not be replicated exactly.
+However, when a Warrant is run with a different engine or a different consist, or even the same train depending whether the motor is hot or cold, this timing may not be replicated exactly.
 Because of this the command script is synchronized upon entering each detection OBlock.
 So, if the train is slow in reaching the next block, the commands for the next block will be delayed until the train enters the block.
-Conversely, if the train reaches the next block ahead of time, any remaining commands in the block just left will issued with no elapsed time so that the train can catch up to the script.
+Conversely, if the train reaches the next block ahead of time, any remaining commands in the block just left are issued immediately so that the Train can catch up to the script.

 With LocoNet you may steal the address and manual LocoNet throttle.
 For other command systems, a WiFi throttle may take the same address as the screen throttle and be used to record a walk around script.

 For NX Warrants, the script is generated by the Warrant itself.
 It ramps the train up to a specified speed and ramps it down at the destination.
 It obeys all the traffic occupancy and signals as do the Recorded Warrants.
 See About NX Warrants for how to run these.